 Leopold Conservation Award

-Rewarding California Landowners for Sound Stewardship
+Celebrating California Farmers, Ranchers and Other Landowners for Sound Stewardship

 There's one vital group of Californians that perhaps gets praised the least for promoting a healthy environment across the state: landowners.